bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/database-activity.rst

 Database
    Choose the database on which the command is executed.
 The database must be configured in the :ref:`database-configuration`.
-Depending on the active environment the right connection properties of the database will be used.

    .. warning::